cni/cni-qa-report-fmri/README.md

 ![QA_Spikes](https://cni.stanford.edu/cniwiki/images/0/05/Qa_spikes.png)

 ## Source Code
-The QA report generation code is part of the NIMS codebase and is [available on Github](https://github.com/cni/nims/blob/master/nimsproc/qa_report.py).
+The original QA report generation code, from which [this code](qa-report-fmri.py) is adapted, is part of the CNI's NIMS codebase and is [available on Github](https://github.com/cni/nims/blob/master/nimsproc/qa_report.py).